brianary/scripts/README.md

 - **[Export-DatabaseObjectScript.ps1](Export-DatabaseObjectScript.ps1)**: Exports MS SQL script for an object from the given server.
 - **[Export-DatabaseScripts.ps1](Export-DatabaseScripts.ps1)**: Exports MS SQL database objects from the given server and database as files, into a consistent folder structure.
 - **[Export-Readme.ps1](Export-Readme.ps1)**: Generate README.md file for the scripts repo.
+- **[Export-ScheduledJobs.ps1](Export-ScheduledJobs.ps1)**: Exports scheduled jobs as a PowerShell script that can be run to restore them.
 - **[Export-SmbShares.ps1](Export-SmbShares.ps1)**: Export SMB shares using old NET SHARE command, to new New-SmbShare PowerShell commands.
 - **[Export-TableMerge.ps1](Export-TableMerge.ps1)**: Exports table data as a T-SQL MERGE statement.
 - **[Find-Certificate.ps1](Find-Certificate.ps1)**: Searches a certificate store for certificates.